Source: Wikipedia

 Juveniles are noticeably shorter-billed, more sooty-black, and have duller plumage.

-The white-throated toucan of the race cuvieri is virtually identical to the related channel-billed toucan of the race culminatus, but the latter is smaller and has a proportionally shorter bill with a more strongly keeled culmen.
+The white-throated red billed toucan of the race cuvieri is virtually identical to the related channel-billed toucan of the race culminatus, but the latter is smaller and has a proportionally shorter bill with a more strongly keeled culmen.
 The call is often the best distinction between the species.
-White-throated has a yelping eeoo, hue hue, whereas channel-billed has a croaking song.
+White-throated red billed toucan has a yelping eeoo, hue hue, it has one of the loudest calling among the rest of the toucan whereas channel-billed has a croaking song.

 Behaviour